 UHS News & Important Updates

-The CDC recommends these preventive actions to reduce the spread of respiratory diseases, including COVID-19:
+If you travel, the CDC recommends these important steps to help reduce the spread of COVID:

 Student Affairs Health & Wellness Events

-This calendar view only displays three upcoming events at a time.
+This calendar view displays a limited number of upcoming events.
 View the full list of upcoming Health & Wellness events

 Secure online portal, where students can complete health forms, schedule appointments, order prescription refills, request medical records and more.